 Natural light is provided from large exterior windows thus allowing the students a more comfortable learning environment for the “hands-on” OMM curriculum.

-Adjustable tables will accommodate individual student needs and high definition video screens will also be provided throughout the lab allowing students to view anatomic motions and manipulation demonstrations.
-The instructional teaching station has both fixed and portable high definition cameras to allow optimal viewing of techniques and quality recording for future review.
-This lab will allow for live broadcast feeds to other educational spaces within the facility, as well.
-The lab is designed to hold more than 40 OMM tables with an anticipated faculty to student ratio of approximately 1 to 10.
+The OMM Lab also features industry-standard adjustable tables designed to accommodate individual student needs.
+High definition video monitors will also be featured throughout the lab allowing students to view anatomic motions and manipulation demonstrations.
+The instructional teaching station has both fixed and portable high definition cameras allowing optimal viewing of techniques with quality recordings for future review.

 Additionally, the OMM Lab will allow for live broadcast feeds to other educational spaces within the Center for Medical and Health Sciences (CMHS), as well.
 The lab is designed to hold over 40 OMM tables with 1 faculty member for every 1 to 10 students.